 My family has recently created a mission statement (which I’ll talk about in a post in the near future) and I love it.
 It feels like a thread that pulls us all together as one cohesive unit.
 Whenever something comes up that we’re not sure about, we need to look no farther than our family mission statement.
 It is our guiding light and makes the chaos of everyday life just a little less stressful.

-In a future post, I’ll be outlining exactly how to go about creating your very own family mission statement!
+If you’re ready to dive in, check out my post on exactly how to go about creating your very own family mission statement!